Home Goals / OKRs

 Google Sheets Integration

 In this article: - Introduction to Google Sheets integration - Enabling the Google Sheets integration - Configuring the Google Sheets connection - Connecting the Google Sheets connection to an OKR - More Details Introduction to Google Sheets integration: https://youtu.be/2gJAzutczL0 Google Sheets integration allows you to link your OKRs to Google Sheet cells for real-time updates of your goals.
 Say, for example, you have a sales sheet used to track revenue, by implementing a Google Sheet integration, you can save yourself the hassle of repeatedly going back and forth between your sheets and Peoplebox to update your progress: This makes for a powerful setup as it ensures that the OKR process is not waiting on manual check-ins and progress is updated real-time on Peoplebox.
 Enabling the Google Sheets integration Anyone with access to Peoplebox can enable this integration.
 Here’s how it can be done: - Edit a Key result (KR) you want to integrate Google Sheets with. - In the Edit KR drawer under the Progress Section, you will have an option to Enable the integration.
 If a connection has been made previously or if the integration has been enabled already, you will have the option to Edit the enabled integration. - This integration can also be disabled by unchecking the Automatic Updates From option.
 Configuring the Google Sheets connection - After enabling the integration, the first step is to configure a Google Sheets connection. - In the Connect to Google Sheets drawer**,** click on the Connect to Google Sheets button. - A new tab will open where you will need to select a Gmail account to continue with. - Once you select the gmail account, you will be redirected to a permissions selection page.
 Accept both the permissions before continuing.
-These permissions are mandatory for Peoplebox to keep an accurate track of the values in the sheets - After this step, you will be taken to Specify Input Fields tab. - You can update the name of the connection by going back to the Authorize tab.
-While in most cases one connection is enough, Peoplebox allows you to connect with multiple Google Sheets connections.
+These permissions are mandatory for Peoplebox to keep an accurate track of the values in the sheets. - After this step, you will be taken to Specify Input Fields tab. - You can update the name of the connection by going back to the Authorize tab. - While in most cases one connection is enough, Peoplebox allows you to connect with multiple Google Sheets connections.
 Click ‘Create a New connection’ to add another instance.
 You can add names to your connections to differentiate them.
 Connecting the Google Sheets connection to an OKR Once you have configured the connection, the next step is to start linking OKRs to the cell value in your Google Sheet. - After you have added the authorisation details, the next step is to Specify input fields. - In the Spreadsheet field, you can search for the spreadsheet you want to connect from the list of sheets you have in your drive. - Then within that Spreadsheet choose the sheet from where the cell value will get updated. - Then in the row and column field enter something like G:6.
-This represents Column G and Row 6 - Then Verify your result and then click Save Changes button to successfully link your Objective or KR to Google Sheets.
+This represents Column G and Row 6. - Then Verify your result and then click Save Changes button to successfully link your Objective or KR to Google Sheets.
 More Details - The value will keep updating even if the row or column of the specified cell keeps changing.
 So, don't worry and keep using your Goole sheet as you would have used otherwise. - Automatic Updates happen once in 24 hours.
 You can also at any time do a manual update from the Google Sheet icon on the listing and the Goal details page.

 Update progress from Jira

 In this article: - Introduction to Jira integration - Enabling the Jira integration - Configuring the Jira connection - Connecting the Jira connection to an OKR Introduction to Jira integration: https://youtu.be/3HqfWbTTIqk Integrating Jira with Peoplebox allows any updates on linked Jira user stories or epics or issues to automatically update the progress on your OKRs in Peoplebox.
 This makes for a powerful setup as it ensures that the OKR process is not waiting on manual check-ins and that progress is updated in real-time on Peoplebox.
 Here are a couple of examples where teams see the benefit of the integration with Jira: 1.
 A Product Manager links their Objective (‘Ship feature OKR Integrations’) with an epic in Jira.
 As stories within the epic get done, the objective gets closer to its goal.
 2. The engineering team plans to resolve 50 known security issues in their app in a quarter.
-They link their objective to an epic under which issues get filed, and set the target of their KPI success metric to 50.
+They link their objective to an epic under which issues get filed and set the target of their KPI success metric to 50.
 Peoplebox ensures that as and when the issues are resolved on Jira, the progress is updated in Peoplebox Enabling the Jira integration Anyone with access to the specified tool can enable integration, and here’s how it can be done: - Edit a Key result (KR) you want to integrate Jira with. - In the Edit KR drawer, you will have the option to Enable the integration.
 If a connection has been made previously or if the integration has been enabled already, you will have the option to Edit the enabled integration. - This integration can also be disabled by unchecking the Automatic Updates From option.
 Configuring the Jira connection - After enabling the integration, the first step is to configure a Jira connection. - In the Connect to Jira drawer**, ** provide a name for the connection. - Add the Server URL of your Jira account. - Enter the Email Address and the API token associated with your Jira account.
 The instructions for generating an API token for your Jira account is available here. - Click on Save to get up and running with this integration.
 You can edit the saved connection at any time.
 While in most cases one connection is enough, Peoplebox allows you to connect with multiple Jira instances.
 Click ‘Create a new connection’ to add another instance.
 You can add names to your connections to differentiate them.
 These names are displayed to members when they link their OKRs to Jira stories.
-Connecting the Jira connection to an OKR Once you have configured the connection, the next step is to start linking OKRs to the stories or epics or issues in Jira. - After you have added the authorisation details, the next step is to Specify the input field. - In the JQL text box add a JQL query to match any issues that would relate to the objective or key result.
+Connecting the Jira connection to an OKR Once you have configured the connection, the next step is to start linking OKRs to the stories or epics or issues in Jira. - After you have added the authorization details, the next step is to Specify the input field. - In the JQL text box add a JQL query to match any issues that would relate to the objective or key result.
 This also means that as more issues in Jira match the query, they keep getting linked to the success of the objective or key result.
 Read more about what JQL is here. - Once you have added the JQL and selected the Metric of choice, you can Verify your result and then click the Save Changes button to successfully link your Objective or KR to Jira.

 How to Create a Goal with Milestones